OHDSI/CaseControl/README.md

 Installation
 ============
-1. Make sure your R environment is properly configured.
-This means that Java must be installed, and on Windows RTools must be installed.
-See [these instructions](https://ohdsi.github.io/MethodsLibrary/rSetup.html) for how to configure your R environment.
+1. See the instructions [here](https://ohdsi.github.io/Hades/rSetup.html) for configuring your R environment, including RTools and Java.

 2. In R, use the following commands to download and install CaseControl:

   ```r